How To Use GEDmatch - Is It Safe? | Beginner's Guide

-Was this helpful?
-If you have any additional questions about GEDmatch, feel free to leave a comment below or reach out to us at firstname.lastname@example.org.
+Was this GED match review helpful?
+If you have any additional questions about GEDmatch, feel free to leave a comment below or reach out to us at email@example.com.
 We’d love to hear about your experiences with DNA tests and websites!

 This article was written by the Genomelink team.
 Our mission is to help people learn and do more with their DNA data.
-Genomelink is a DNA data analysis platform where you can access more insights, DNA-powered products, and medical researches.
+Genomelink is a DNA App Store where you can access more insights, DNA-powered products, and medical researches.
 It offers unique Ancient Ancestry and Viking alongside 200+ genetic traits, including food & nutrition, health, general wellness, psychological traits, and much more!